Ecababo/Authentication/README.md

 ## Next steps
 ### Planned Enhancements
+- **Certificate based Authentication**
+Allow for users to authenticate with certificates instead of username password pairs

 - **Error Handling**:
 Improve logging and exception management for edge cases, such as service unavailability or malformed requests.